It’s estimated that by 2021, spending on business automation will reach $12.7 billion globally.

-They allow you to offer ticket systems, create lead scores, organize contact information, use live chat and more.
+They allow you to offer ticket systems, create lead scores, reduce churn, organize contact information, use live chat and more.

 They are proven improve your productivity and customer satisfaction.
 The State of Tennessee even saw a 20% increase through using Zendesk specifically.

 No one likes accounting.
 Well, maybe except for accountants.

 For the rest of us, automation and outsourcing will do wonders.
 One of the easiest ways to begin is by hiring a bookkeeper to track all of your business expenses, revenue and finances.

 Come tax season, you’ll be happy you have all of this organized.

 Upwork is a good place to look for an affordable bookkeeper.